Toddler Missing In Cold For Days ‘Hung Out With A Bear’

 “He’s good, he’s up and talking,” his mother said.
 “He’s already asked to watch Netflix, so he’s good.”

-After initial concern about the possibility of abduction, authorities no longer suspect foul play.
+After initial concerns about the possibility of abduction, authorities no longer suspect foul play.